Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Proximal Point Methods for Nonconvex Functional Constrained Porblems

-\begin{remark}We derive from iteration complexity in Corollary \ref{cor:iteration_complexity_inexact}, the final complexity bounds for different problem settings. \begin{itemize} \item \textbf{Smooth nonconvex case}: In this case, we have $T_\eps$ is $O(\tfrac{1}{\eps^{1/2}})$ in the deterministic case, $O(\tfrac{1}{\eps})$ in the semi-stochastic case and $O(\tfrac{1}{\eps^2})$ in the fully-stochastic case.
-Hence, in view of Corollary \ref{cor:iteration_complexity_inexact}, we obtain $(\eps, \tfrac{2\eps}{\mu_0c_1})$-KKT point of the nonconvex problem \eqref{main-prob} in $O(\tfrac{1}{\eps^{3/2}})$ iterations for deterministic case, $O(\tfrac{1}{\eps^2})$ iterations f or the semi-stochastic case and $O(\tfrac{1}{\eps^3})$ iterations for fully-stochastic case. \item \textbf{Nonsmooth nonconvex case}: In this case, we have $T_\eps$ is $O(\tfrac{1}{\eps})$ in the deterministic case, $O(\tfrac{1}{\eps})$ in the semi-stochastic case and $O(\tfrac{1}{\eps^2})$ in the fully-stochastic case.
-Hence, in view of Corollary \ref{cor:iteration_complexity_inexact}, we obtain $(\eps, \tfrac{2\eps}{\mu_0c_1})$-KKT point of the nonconvex problem \eqref{main-prob} in $O(\tfrac{1}{\eps^{2}})$ iterations for deterministic case and semi-stochastic case, and $O(\tfrac{1}{\eps^3})$ iterations for fully-stochastic case. \end{itemize} Note that the dependence of these complexity bounds on variance problem parameters can be made more precise by using the definition of $T_\eps$ in \eqref{eq:bounding_T_cor}. \end{remark}
+In the above corollary, we assume that the subproblem \eqref{inner-convex-prob} is solved using the ConEx method.
+Since $\gnorm{y_k^*}{2}{} \le \gnorm{y_k^*}{1}{}$, we have an upper bound $B$ on $\gnorm{y_k^*}{2}{}$ in \eqref{eq:bound-y-strong-feas}.
+Consequently, we can set the parameter $B$ of ConEx method, (call it $B_{\text{ConEx}}$ to avoid confusion with $B$ in \eqref{eq:bound-y-strong-feas}) in Theorem~\ref{cor:step_size_strong_cvx} appropriately.
+In particular, we can set $B_\text{ConEx} = B +1$ which gives accelerated convergence for smooth problems.
+Moreover, if $\chi_{i}(x)$ is a simple function such that we can compute \prox{} operator in \eqref{eq:W-prox} for functions $\mu_iW(x, x_{k-1}) + \chi_{i}(x), \ i = 1, \dots, m,$ efficiently, then we solve each subproblem in the smooth strongly convex setting, since $f_i, i = 1, \dots, m$ are smooth functions.
+Otherwise, we must include the nonsmooth convex function $\chi_{i}(x)$ in totality (or part thereof) with $f_i$, and then we can assume $\mu_iW(x, x_{k-1})$ is a simple function.
+In this case, we solve the subproblems in a nonsmooth strongly convex setting.
+We can derive from Corollary \ref{cor:iteration_complexity_inexact} and the definition of $T_\eps$ in \eqref{eq:bounding_T_cor} the final complexity bounds for different problem settings. \begin{itemize} \item \textbf{Smooth nonconvex case}: In this case, $T_\eps$ can be bounded $O(1/\eps^{1/2})$ in the deterministic case, $O(1/\eps)$ in the semi-stochastic case and $O(1/\eps^2)$ in the fully-stochastic case.
+Hence, in view of Corollary~\ref{cor:iteration_complexity_inexact}, we can compute an $(\eps, 2\eps/(\mu_0c_1))$-KKT point of the nonconvex problem \eqref{main-prob} in $O(1/\eps^{3/2})$, $O(1/\eps^2)$, and $O(1/\eps^3)$ iterations for the deterministic case, semi-stochastic case and fully-stochastic cases, respectively. \item \textbf{Nonsmooth nonconvex case}: In this case, $T_\eps$ can be bounded by $O(1/\eps)$ in the deterministic case, $O(1/\eps)$ in the semi-stochastic case and $O(1/\eps^2)$ in the fully-stochastic case.
+Hence, in view of Corollary \ref{cor:iteration_complexity_inexact}, we can compute an $(\eps, 2\eps/(\mu_0c_1))$-KKT point of the nonconvex problem \eqref{main-prob} in $O(1/\eps^{2})$ iterations for the deterministic and semi-stochastic cases, and $O(1/\eps^3)$ iterations for the fully-stochastic case. \end{itemize} Note that the dependence of these complexity bounds on different problem parameters can be made more precise in view of the definition of $T_\eps$ in \eqref{eq:bounding_T_cor}.